 Never, ever, go up the volcano (or go on a tour or get in a car in Sumatra) without a working SIM card.
 I cannot reiterate how stupid I was and how badly the situation could have gone.

-The ring of fire
+Indonesia is a ring of fire

 Indonesia sits at a junction of four tectonic plates (Australian, Philippine, Eurasia and Pacific) in an area dubbed the ‘ring of fire’.
 It is an area of major tectonic plate movement and active volcanoes.